 The image should be composed so that the inserted object improves the composition.
 One way that this can be done is to apply a composition rule (such as the rule of thirds or the golden triangle) in placing the object.

-The information in this article provides a good groundwork for creating texture photos.
-On the other hand, this information is just the beginning.
+The information in this article provides a good groundwork for creating texture photos, but it’s just the beginning.
 There’s much more information available about the field of texture photography.
 Always remember, the more you master, the better your images become.